MAPLE SHADE TOWNSHIP

 At the end of each fiscal year, any unused funds shall be returned to the Board and Association in amounts proportional to the initial contribution.

-M. Convocation Expenses
+- Convocation Expenses

 A fund of $600.00 per administrator in the bargaining unit per year will be established for professional development.
 If a national convocation is justified and approved by the superintendent and board of education, the maximum amount allowable to an administrator will not exceed $1, 750.00 during any school year.
 Fifty per cent (50%) of the administrators may attend such a meting in any one-year.
+Any funds remaining at the end of the school year will be equally distributed to those administrators attending convocations whose expenses exceed the maximum allowable amount up to the documented expensed of the trip as approved by the Superintendent.

-N. Teacher Fringe Benefits
+- Teacher Fringe Benefits

-O. Compensation for Activities
+- Compensation for Activities

 Administrators shall be represented at meetings of the Board of Education, in accordance with a rotation schedule established by the superintendent.
 Administrators shall be present for school-related activities that occur in the evenings or on weekends when they see it necessary within the scope of their responsibility or if assigned by the superintendent.